Pilner/PersonalSite/README.md

 ## Routes

 * `/` is home page
+* Anything else is an error page

-Since this is the revamped version, I opted to try and use the single page format instead of different links.
+Since this is the revamped version, I opted to try and use the single page format instead of the multi-page site format.

 ## To-Do List